Neural Field-Based 3D Surface Reconstruction of Microstructures from Multi-Detector Signals in Scanning Electron Microscopy: Evaluation Metrics

-After training, shadow-free 4Q-BSE images can be computed using the estimated surface normals $\widehat{n}$ and the learned model $\mathcal{F}^{\widehat{\Phi}}$.
-By subtracting the input BSE images from the shadow-free images, we obtain the estimated BSE shadow intensity maps, $\widehat{\psi} = \left| \mathcal{F}(\widehat{n}; \widehat{\Phi}) - b'\right|$.
-These extracted shadows are not incorporated into the neural field geometry or the forward model $\mathcal{F}$, demonstrating NFH-SEM’s ability to disentangle shadows in BSE images.
-Given the ground-truth shadow intensities $\bar{\psi}$, we define a quantitative metric to assess shadow estimation accuracy:
+Here, we aim to define a metric to demonstrate the percentage of BSE shadows successfully separated by NFH-SEM.
+BSE shadows are inherently soft and do not exhibit clear, binary boundaries, making it unsuitable to evaluate shadow estimation accuracy using hard shadow masks.
+Moreover, stronger shadows result in a larger BSE loss and therefore have a more significant negative impact on the learning of both geometry and the BSE forward model.
+For these reasons, the shadow evaluation metric must consider not only the spatial distribution of shadows but also their intensity.
+After training, shadow-free 4Q-BSE images are computed using the estimated surface normals $\widehat{n}$ and the learned model $\mathcal{F}^{\widehat{\Phi}}$.
+Subtracting the measured BSE images from these predictions yields the estimated shadow maps, $\widehat{\psi} = \left| \mathcal{F}(\widehat{n}; \widehat{\Phi}) - b'\right|$.
+These shadows are not absorbed into the neural field geometry or the forward model, demonstrating NFH-SEM’s ability to disentangle shadows in BSE images.
+Given the ground-truth shadow intensities $\bar{\psi}$, we define a 4Q-BSE soft shadow accuracy metric:

-Since shadows in BSE images are soft and lack sharp boundaries, and stronger shadows have a greater negative impact on reconstruction, we compute the pixel-wise intensity difference between the estimated and ground-truth shadow maps.
-This difference is normalized by the total intensity sum of both maps.
-The resulting shadow accuracy score, $\mathcal{S}_{\text{shadow}}$, is expressed as a percentage, with higher values indicating more accurate shadow estimation.